roncoin/dash-abe/README-FIRSTBITS.txt

 imply that the address has the given firstbits.
 It will if the corresponding block is in the main chain.
-That is, if block_id matches a row in chain_candidate where in_longest=1 and chain_id=1 (for Bitcoin, or the desired chain_id from the chain table).
+That is, if block_id matches a row in chain_candidate where in_longest=1 and chain_id=1 (for Dagra, or the desired chain_id from the chain table).

 FIRSTBITS TECHNICAL DESIGN